Department of Information Systems

 Advising

-• Seraj also advised 4 Masters students for AWS cloud environments namely, SageMaker and EC2 to deploy RESTFull API services to automate Machine Learning model training and inference processes.
+- Advised Four Masters students for AWS cloud environments namely, SageMaker and EC2 to deploy RESTFull API services to automate Machine Learning model training and inferencing.